deepakcdo/JetFuelExecute/README.md

 * Removal of published functions if the publisher that published it disconnects.
 So client always knows what functions are really available before making the call
 * High performance and High availability provided by AMPS along with various authentication options.

-# JetFuelExecute demo using JetFuelExplorer (This is an independent tool)
+# JetFuelExecute demo using JetFuelExplorer

 1) View available functions that are published by other servers

 ![screenshot](http://headfront.co.uk/JetFuelExecuteAvailableFunctions.png)

 2) Test a function - this is so useful

 ![screenshot](http://headfront.co.uk/JetFuelExecuteTestFunction.png)

 3) View the full Request/Response message - your support team will love you

 ![screenshot](http://headfront.co.uk/JetFuelExecuteAudit.png)

+Note :- JetFuelExplorer (http://headfront.co.uk/JetFuelExplorer.html) is an independent tool.
+JetFuelExecute can be used without JetFuelExplorer

 # JetFuelExecute code example.